-Who will win IPL 2019?
-With the 12th edition of the Indian Premier League T20 competition just a few days away, we take a look at each team chances in the tournament.
-It is that time of the year when eight teams, will compete among each other to win the coveted Indian Premier League trophy as the tournament will enter its tenth phase this year.
-The mega-event, studded with celebrities and star players, from India and abroad, is expected to begin from March 23, 2019, and go on till mid-May this season.
-Here is a look at each club, we will look at which team is strong in IPL 2019, and let you know who we think will win the event.
+Who will win IPL 2021?
+With the 14th edition of the Indian Premier League T20 competition just a few days away, we take a look at each team chances in the tournament.
+It is that time of the year when eight teams, will compete among each other to win the coveted Indian Premier League trophy as the tournament will enter its 14th phase this year.
+The mega-event, studded with celebrities and star players, from India and abroad, is expected to begin from 9th April to 30th May 2021.
+Here is a look at each club, we will look at which team is strong in IPL 2021, and let you know who we think will win the event.

-Mumbai Indians / Chennai Super Kings to win IPL 2019.
+Overall Winners: Mumbai Indians / Royal Challengers Bangalore to win IPL 2021.

 Runners Up: Sunrisers Hyderabad / Dehli Capitals